Croby Patterns

 Croby Patterns - FREE Crochet Pattern - Blue Whale

 Using just a few strands of dark blue yarn create a simple edging made of slip stitches all around the ankle and strap.
 Start in the last stitch of row 7 and end in the last chain below the strap.
-Work 6 sc sts around the chain for the button hole as seen in the picture.
+Work 6 sc sts around the chain for the buttonhole as seen in the picture.

 FREE Crochet Pattern - Blue Whale